kzar/bmp-js/README.md

 ------

  - Basics of file spec have been implemented and appear to work.
- - Started implementing demo, displays header but canvas rendering of actual pixels does not yet work.
+ - Wrote demo that displays header as JSON and pixels on a HTML canvas.
+ - Things like alpha channel, non 24bit bits_per_pixel, compression, colour palettes, different dib versions have not been implemented.

 Cheers, Dave.